rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Remember how we bound `guess` above?
 We said it was mutable.
 However, `read_line` doesn’t take a `String` as an argument: it takes a `&mut String`.
-The `&` is the feature of Rust called a ‘reference’, which allows you to have multiple ways to access one piece of data in order to reduce copying.
+The `&` is the feature of Rust called a *reference*, which allows you to have multiple ways to access one piece of data in order to reduce copying.
 References are a complex feature, as one of Rust’s major selling points is how safe and easy it is to use references.
 We don’t need to know a lot of those